 Mugshot websites are defined as companies that publish and display public information in relation to involvement with the criminal justice system.

-Mugshot websites are required to take down any Texas residents information of they send a nondisclosure request, case is expunged, or contest the accuracy of the information, charges dropped, new address, record expunged etc.
+Mugshot websites are required to take down any Texas residents’ information if they send a nondisclosure request, the case is expunged, or contest the accuracy of the information, charges dropped, new address, record expunged, etc.

-The Mugshot website must list a way that they can be contacted, either email, fax, phone, address etc. It has to be easy to see.
+The Mugshot website must list a way that they can be contacted, either by email, fax, phone, address, etc. It has to be easy to see.

-They can be fined $500 per day for non compliance or it they do not respond in 45 days.
+They can be fined $500 per day for non-compliance or if they do not respond in 45 days.
 Each picture can result in an additional $500.

 The prosecuting attorney can sue to collect a civil penalty.